-Drums are usually more expensive than guitar for beginners, but the gear prices can be similar as the player gets to intermediate or pro level.
+Drums are usually more expensive than guitars for beginners, but the gear prices can be similar as the player gets to the intermediate or pro level.

 A drum set for beginners will invariably cost more than an entry-level acoustic or electric guitar.

 At an intermediate level (think semi-pro), the drums are often still more expensive to upgrade and maintain because of the cost of high-quality cymbals, drum heads, drum shells, and hardware.

 However, semi-pro guitarists will often start stocking on various individual analog effect pedals, cabinet/amp heads, patch cables, snazzy pickups, an unnecessary bandana, and flight cases for everything.
 So, depending on your style, playing the guitar at an intermediate level may still be quite expensive.

 At a pro level, both of them get expensive depending on your personal preferences.
 As far as maintenance goes, guitars frequently need new strings, cables, and picks.
 Their amplifiers, analog pedals, or digital guitar processor and amplifiers might need maintenance and upgrades as they continue to play.

 Drum maintenance usually involves buying new drumsticks, changing skins (drum heads), and replacing the occasional cracked cymbal.

 Guitar or Drums – Based On Your Personality